PPC Management South Africa: What Good Management Looks Like

 A practical PPC management table

-Management area What good usually looks like
+Management area What good often looks like

-Search quality Search terms are reviewed and filtered actively
+Search quality.
+Search terms are reviewed and filtered actively.

-Bidding Budget and bid changes follow commercial logic
+Bidding.
+Budget and bid changes follow commercial logic.

-Creative Ad testing continues instead of staying static
+Creative.
+Ad testing continues instead of staying static.

-Landing pages Weak message match and friction are surfaced quickly
+Landing pages.
+Weak message match and friction are surfaced quickly.

-Reporting Lead quality and efficiency are explained clearly
+Reporting.
+Lead quality and efficiency are explained clearly.

 What good PPC management looks like in practice